 Quality local walking and cycling networks will be required to support safe and reliable interchange services and adjoining employment and residential uses.
-Indicative locations for high capacity, strategic park and Ride (PnR) facilities are proposed at:
+Indicative locations for high capacity, strategic PnR facilities are proposed at:

 - Dunkettle catchment for M8 and N25.
-Will be supported by suburban rail and BusConnects: - Carrs Hill / M28 BusConnects service to serve the Carrigaline catchment area and potentially the pharma sector at Rinaskiddv: - Cork Airport to serve Kinsale catchment and local employment sites;
+Will be supported by suburban rail and BusConnects: - Carrs Hill / M28 BusConnects service to serve the Carrigaline catchment area and potentially the pharma sector at Ringskiddy: - Cork Airport to serve Kinsale catchment and local employment sites;

-- Bandon Road Roundabout (N40) (BusConnects); - Blarnev/Stoneview (rail based) supports southbound M20 traffic and UAE catchment: and - Ballincollig/Woodberry (light rail) supports Maglin UAE, Ballincollig town centre, local employers and eastbound commuters from the N22.
+- Bandon Road Roundabout (N40) (BusConnects); - Blarnev/Stoneview (rail based) supports southbound M20 traffic and UEA catchment: and - Ballincollig/Woodberry (light rail) supports Maglin UEA, Ballincollig town centre, local employers and eastbound commuters from the N22.